nobodyatandnothing/ffmpeg-on-clear-linux/doc/NV-Requirements-And-Preparation.md

 ### <a id="requirements">Requirements

 Although testing was done using a NVIDIA GPU, the Intel(R) Media SDK is included during the build process.
 For NVIDIA graphics, this requires the proprietary driver to be installed under `/opt/nvidia`.
-Optionally install CUDA for extra hardware acceleration capabilities.
+Optionally install CUDA for extra hardware acceleration capabilities in FFmpeg.
 See installation guides [NVIDIA Drivers](https://docs.01.org/clearlinux/latest/tutorials/nvidia.html) and [NVIDIA CUDA Toolkit](https://docs.01.org/clearlinux/latest/tutorials/nvidia-cuda.html) at Clear Linux.

-Set your GPU's [compute capability](https://en.wikipedia.org/wiki/CUDA) in `localenv`.
+For CUDA, set your GPU's [compute capability](https://en.wikipedia.org/wiki/CUDA) in `localenv`.
 The file resides at the top-level and is ignored by Git.
 For example, the GeForce GTX 1660 model supports max `7.5` compute capability.
 Omit this step is using a non-NVIDIA GPU.

 ```text
 cudaarch="compute_75"  # Turing